 Every spring, bicycling, walking, jogging, roller blading, roller skiing, and similar means of non-motorized public travel may be permitted beginning sometime in late March or early April between the West Entrance and Mammoth Hot Springs prior to these roads opening to motorized public travel.
 Please note that roads will not be car-free: vehicles will be traveling on the roads as the park prepares for spring opening.

-Snow removal efforts may also allow for a brief period of bicycle access into the park from the East Entrance to the east end of Sylvan Pass (6 miles from the entrance) and the South Entrance (to West Thumb Jct) depending on road conditions for these early spring activities.
+The first day of spring bicycling is never scheduled: it's dependent on conditions in the park and the pace of snow removal efforts.
+When conditions allow, there may be a brief period of bicycle access into the park from the East Entrance to the east end of Sylvan Pass (six miles from the entrance) and the South Entrance (to West Thumb) depending on road conditions for these early spring activities.

-During the spring bicycling period public travel towards Old Faithful is PROHIBITED south of the Madison Junction restroom and picnic area, and from Norris Junction to Canyon.
-ONLY authorized administrative travel may occur on these sections of road.
+- During the spring bicycling period, public travel towards Old Faithful is prohibited south of the Madison Junction restroom and picnic area, and from Norris Junction to Canyon.
+Only authorized administrative travel may occur on these sections of road.